a

 Button-Styled Links

-Use class="button" on a link to make it look like a button.
+Use class="button" on a link to give it button styling.
 This is for links that navigate to another page but need the visual weight of a button — hero CTAs, sign-up links, prominent calls to action.

 Links Wrapping Content

-When links wrap images, pictures, figures, or cards, the underline is automatically removed.
-This uses the CSS :has() selector for detection.
+When links wrap images, pictures, figures, or cards, the underline is automatically removed via the CSS :has() selector.

 Key Attributes